lacoseismic/nshmp-haz/docs/pages/Site-Specification.md

 As with the CSV format, the minimum required data is a `geometry` `coordinates` array.
 All `properties` are optional.
 When using GeoJSON, the `title` property maps to the name of the site.
-Additional properties, if present, are ignored by *nshmp-haz-v2* but permitted as they may be relevant for other applications.
+Additional properties, if present, are ignored by *nshmp-haz* but permitted as they may be relevant for other applications.
 For example, [styling properties](https://help.github.com/articles/mapping-geojson-files-on-github/#styling-features) may be used to improve rendering in mapping applications.
 For a fully fledged example, see the